Illinois releases $500 million for U of I-led technology innovation network; ISU one of the hubs

-SPRINGFIELD — Gov. J.B.
-Pritzker on Wednesday touted statewide benefits he said will result from a $500 million state capital infrastructure investment in 15 hubs of a University of Illinois-led public-private research institute network.
+SPRINGFIELD — Gov. JB Pritzker on Wednesday touted statewide benefits he said will result from a $500 million state investment in 15 hubs of a University of Illinois-led public-private research institute network.

 Illinois State University in Normal is one of the hubs.

-Pritzker, a Democrat, announced at a Chicago news conference on the site of one of the future developments that the state would release the funding, which was originally approved under former Republican Gov. Bruce Rauner and reauthorized in last year’s $45 billion capital infrastructure package.
+Pritzker, a Democrat, announced at a Chicago news conference on the site of one of the future developments that the state would release the funding, which was originally approved under former Republican Gov. Bruce Rauner and reauthorized in last year’s state operating budget.

-The money is for the planning and construction of the Discovery Partners Institute — a public-private research and development and workforce development hub led by U of I — and 14 other hubs of a statewide program.
+The money is for the planning and construction of the Discovery Partners Institute — a public-private research and development and workforce development hub led by the UI — and 14 other hubs of a statewide program.

 “Today’s announcement is so exciting.
-It will fast-track construction planning and we hope to break ground for DPI in a few months,” said U of I President Timothy Killeen.
+It will fast-track construction planning and we hope to break ground for DPI in a few months,” said UI President Timothy Killeen.

 The DPI campus will receive $230 million of the $500 million state investment and will be located in Chicago’s South Loop in a development area known as The 78, so named because the real estate developer, Related Midwest, has plans to make it the city’s 78th neighborhood.

-Pritzker said through another U of I-led program — the Illinois Innovation Network, or IIN — the investment’s economic impact will be felt statewide.
+Pritzker said through another UI-led program — the Illinois Innovation Network, or IIN — the investment’s economic impact will be felt statewide.
 The IIN is a network of DPI and another 14 regional hubs which will receive portions of the other $270 million in state funding.

 Those hubs include partnerships with all of the state’s public universities, which will each create specific programs and facilities that fall in line with the IIN’s and DPI’s innovation, workforce development and economic growth goals.
 The stated goal of the program is to train the state’s workforce for in-demand technology jobs.

-Note: This article has been updated.
-A previous version incorrectly stated the funding was part of the Rebuild Illinois program passed last year.